term7/RaspberryPi-USB-Privacy-Gadget/README.md

 This overwrites your current standard SSH configuration file. **IMPORTANT**: If you use a different standard username than *term7*, you must update this line: `AllowUsers term7`

-To check and edit the file before applying changes, open it in Nano:
+To check and edit the file before applying changes, open it in *Nano*:
 ```
 sudo nano /etc/ssh/sshd_config
 ```